RosieMable/computer-vision-studies/README.md

-# computer-vision-studies
+# Computer Vision Studies
-Computer Vision Studies
+Where I learn mode on Computer Vision, ML and Python.